 The Swiss cheese plant (Monstera) is a tropical ornamental that has aerial roots growing downwards from the stem.
 These roots easily once reach the ground, giving this plant a vine-like tendency.
-The Swiss cheese plant gets its name from its large, heart-shaped leaves, which as it ages, becomes covered with holes that resemble Swiss cheese.
+The Swiss cheese plant gets its name from its large, heart-shaped leaves, which as it ages, become covered with holes that resemble Swiss cheese.

 Swiss Cheese Vine Plant Info

 The Swiss cheese vine plant prefers full sun but will adapt to partial shade.
-It also enjoys a moist, well-drained soil.
+It also enjoys moist, well-drained soil.
 This plant grows best in warm conditions and requires high humidity.

 The Swiss cheese vine plant does not tolerate frost, so this should be considered before planting.
 Most often the plant can be grown as a container plant indoors and performs well when grown on poles or in baskets.
 Allow the soil to dry out some between waterings.

 How to Repot and Cut Back a Swiss Cheese Plant

 The question of how to repot and cut back a Swiss cheese plant is not too difficult to answer.
 Repot the Swiss cheese plant, moving it up a size, using a rich potting soil made up of compost and peat to help with aeration and drainage.
 Also when repotting, make sure you loosen the roots up some before placing them into a new pot.
 These plants are top-heavy and require support.